hritikb27/Exercism-Frontend-Challenge/README.md

 ## TestimonialTable.tsx

+This component has few child components which render from it.

+And this component drills down all the necessary states to it's children accordingly.

 Firstly we have declared a global const variable "pageSize", which defines how many columns the testimonial table will have.

 Then we have types for testimonial state.